• Buying and Selling FAQs in Michigan

 A bill of sale is a written document that helps to provide proof of transfer of ownership of personal property, such as a car.
 It is needed whenever you buy a car from a private seller (as opposed to a dealer).

-It will contain important information including the purchase price of the vehicle, the sale date, a description of the vehicle, and the names of the buyer and seller.
+It should contain important information including the purchase price of the vehicle, the sale date, a description of the vehicle, and the names of the buyer and seller.

 I just bought a vehicle.
 How long do I have to file a title application?

 You'll have 15 days from the date of the purchase.
-If you bought from a dealer, the dealer will normally take care of this for you.
+If you bought the vehicle from a dealer, the dealer will normally take care of this for you.

 I'm buying a vehicle from a private seller.
 Who needs to sign the title?